go-vela/site/content/reference/yaml/templates.md

   YAML tags for templates block
 ---

-The template tag is intended to be used to identity where to retrieve templates during the compiler phase of the pipeline.
+The template tag is intended to be used to identify where to retrieve templates during the compiler phase of the pipeline.

 ```yaml
 ---